lucasvtiradentes/gcal-sync/README.md

 To effectivily use this project, do the following steps:

-- remember to get all your calendars from ticktick in this [link](https://ticktick.com/webapp/#settings/subscribe);
+- get all your calendars from ticktick in this [link](https://ticktick.com/webapp/#settings/subscribe);
 - go to [google apps script](https://script.google.com/home) and create a new project;
 - copy and past the code below and save the file;
-- change the variable `tickSyncConfigs` acording to your needs and data;
+- change the variable `configs` acording to your needs and data;
 - select the function `setup` in the upfront menu and run it: it will setup the function to run every `5 minutes`;

 ```javascript